nodatime/tzvalidate/format.md

   `zdump`, `NodaTime.TzValidate.NodaDump`.
 - `GeneratorUrl`: The URL to visit for more information and/or source code of the tool generating the file.
-- `Body-SHA-256`: A SHA-256 hash of the body section of the file.
+- `Body-SHA-256`: A SHA-256 hash of the body section of the file, expressed as a sequence of 64 lower-case hex digits.

 Body section
 ====